80° BY THE SEA

 Looking for a beach vacation?
 Let us help you find the right spot.More

 Uruguay’s capital city hugs the eastern bank of the Río de la Plata.
 A massive coastal promenade (malecón) that passes fine beaches, restaurants, and numerous parks recalls the sunny sophistications of the Mediterranean and is always dotted with Montevideans strolling, exercising, and lounging along the water.
 Montevideo has its share of glitzy shopping avenues and modern office

 buildings, balanced with its historic old city and sumptuous colonial architecture, as well as numerous leafy plazas and parks.
 It is hard not to draw comparisons to its sister city Buenos Aires across the river, and indeed Montevideo strikes many as a calmer, more manageable incarnation of Argentina's capital.

-Built along the eastern bank of the Río de la Plata (River of Silver), Montevideo takes full advantage of its location.
-When the weather's good, La Rambla, a 22-km (14-mi) waterfront avenue that links the Old City with the eastern suburbs and changes names about a dozen times, gets packed with fishermen, ice-cream vendors, and joggers.
+When the weather's good, La Rambla, a 22-km (14-mile) waterfront avenue that links the Old City with the eastern suburbs and changes names about a dozen times, gets packed with fishermen, ice-cream vendors, and joggers.
 Around sunset, volleyball and soccer games wind down as couples begin to appear for evening strolls.
 Polls consistently rate Montevideo as having the highest quality of life of any city in Latin America.
-After one visit here, especially on a lovely summer evening, you just might agree.
+After one visit here, especially on a lovely summer evening, you probably will agree.